kiln-fired/kiln-operator/README.md

 ## Running the operator locally

-Authenticate to a Kubernetes cluster with as an administrator and run:
+Authenticate to a Kubernetes cluster as an administrator and run:

 `make install run`

+See [sample CRs](config/samples) for reference configurations.